Data Protection Officers: Myth Buster

 In short, you can’t appoint a DPO in name only.

 It’s also worth noting, if you don’t listen to the advice of your DPO you should document why you didn’t follow up on their recommended actions.
-Also a DPO cannot be dismissed or penalised for performing his or her duties.
+Also a DPO cannot be dismissed or penalised for performing their duties.

-The mandatory requirement to appoint a DPO is set to be dropped.
-The Data Protection and Digital Information Bill includes a new requirement to appoint a ‘senior responsible individual’ (SRI) for data protection, who is part of the organisation’s senior management.
+The mandatory requirement to appoint a DPO is set to be dropped, IF the Data Protection and Digital Information Bill becomes law (without changes to the current draft text being made).
+Instead the DPDI Bill includes a new requirement to appoint a ‘senior responsible individual’ (SRI) for data protection, who is part of the organisation’s senior management.